nuxt-community/starter-template/template/assets/README.md

 This directory contains your un-compiled assets such as LESS, SASS, or JavaScript.

-More informations about the usage of this directory in the documentation: https://nuxtjs.org/guide/assets#webpacked
+More information about the usage of this directory in the documentation: https://nuxtjs.org/guide/assets#webpacked

 **This directory is not required, to can delete it if you don't want to use it.**